-My recipe for moose shoulder ragù.
-Read on for some essential moose tips and techniques and how to make this rich savoury sauce that can be eaten on its own like a stew or served atop pasta, potatoes, squash, or polenta.
+My recipe for moose shoulder ragù and some essential tips and techniques when working with moose meat in the kitchen.
+This rich and savoury sauce can be eaten on its own like a stew or served atop pasta, potatoes, squash, or polenta.
 The moose shoulder can be substituted with other tougher cuts of venison or even just beef.

 The results were exactly what I wanted.
 The ragù was rich, deeply flavoured, savoury with a hint of sweetness.
-I was thrilled.
-Read on to learn more.
+It was exactly what I wanted.

 The Difference Between Ragout & Ragù